Leelee Sobieski: Family and relationships

 In January 2009, Sobieski began dating fashion designer Adam John Kimmel, the son of American real estate developer Martin Kimmel and grandson of American boat racer and designer Donald Aronow.
-They were engaged on May 28, 2009, and it was made public on June 23, 2009, when fans at the premiere of Public Enemies spotted Sobieski wearing an engagement ring.
-The couple officially announced their engagement on July 17, 2009.
-Their daughter was born in December 2009 and their son was born in August 2014.
-They reside in Red Hook, Brooklyn.
+They were engaged on May 28, 2009 and the couple officially announced their engagement on July 17, 2009.
+Their daughter was born in December 2009, and the couple married in 2010.
+Four years later, in August of 2014, their son was born.
+They live in Red Hook, Brooklyn.

 Sobieski speaks fluent French, which she learned from her French-born father.